-spread/growth?

-Q9

-Does the premises have any external balconies, cladding or materials which may promote external fire spread?
-No

-Q10

 Has a note been prepared of the external walls of the building and details of construction materials used?
 Does the note include and identify the level of risk that the design and materials used?
-N/A

-Q11

-Does the External wall note include any mitigating circumstances that may have been taken to reduce the risk?
-N/A

-Q12

-Has the responsible person reviewed the external wall note on a regular basis and revised it if there have been any significant changes in the external walls.
-N/A
+N/A Q11 Does the External wall note include any mitigating circumstances that may have been taken to reduce the risk?
+N/A Q12 Has the responsible person reviewed the external wall note on a regular basis and revised it if there have been any significant changes in the external walls.
+N/A Q13 Are all other fire spread/compartmentation issues satisfactory?
+Yes R - Fire Extinguishing Appliances R1 If required, is there reasonable provision of accessible portable fire extinguishers?
+N/A S - Relevant Automatic Fire Extinguishing Systems S1 Are there any automatic fire suppressant systems on site?
+No S2 Are there any fixed fire fighting mains within the premises?
+No S3 If any other relevant systems / equipment is installed, state type of system and comment as necessary N/A T - Procedures and Arrangements

-Q13

-Are all other fire spread/compartmentation issues satisfactory?
+T1

+Recommended evacuation strategy for this building is: Stay Put

+Т2

+Has a competent person(s) been appointed to assist in undertaking the preventative and protective measures including in house checks?
 Yes

-R - Fire Extinguishing Appliances

-R1

-If required, is there reasonable provision of accessible portable fire extinguishers?
-N/A

-S - Relevant Automatic Fire Extinguishing Systems

-S1

-Are there any automatic fire suppressant systems on site?
-No

-S2

-Are there any fixed fire fighting mains within the premises?
-No

-If any other relevant systems / equipment is installed, state type of system and comment as necessary

-T - Procedures and Arrangements

-Recommended evacuation strategy for this building is:

-Stay Put

-Has a competent person(s) been appointed to assist in undertaking the preventative and protective measures including in house checks?

-Housing staff carry out regular recorded housekeeping checks
+Housing staff carry out regular inspections on site.

+Т3

 Are there appropriate documented fire safety arrangements and procedures in place in the event of fire?

-Signs are displayed at the main entrance
+Yes

+T4

 Are there suitable arrangements for liaison and calling the Fire Service?
+Yes

-Residents will call 999
+Tenants will call 999 as required.

+T5

 Are there suitable fire assembly points away from any risk?
+Yes

+There is a large car park at the front of the site.

+Т6

 Are there adequate procedures in place for the evacuation of disabled people who are likely to be present?

-Residents will take responsibility for any disabled visitors
+Yes

+Т7

 Are staff nominated and trained on the use of fire extinguishing appliances?
+N/A

+Т8

 Are staff nominated and trained to assist in evacuation (Where applicable e.g. Offices, supported schemes)?
+N/A

 U - Training

 U1